 - 1. In the senior school (grades 10 to 12) the polo shirts are part of the sports uniform only and as such may only be worn with sports shorts. - 2.
-In the senior formal uniform, the tie is a compulsory element - 3.
+In the senior formal uniform the tie is a compulsory element. - 3.
 Students with genuine religious, cultural or medical considerations may discuss their particular concerns with the Principal.
 As such, if exemption to the uniform policy is granted, the student will carry a note signed by the principal, in their student diaries. - 4.
-Students in years 10 12 are to wear formal uniforms every Monday and to all school excursions, unless advised otherwise by the excursion coordinator - 5.
-Alternate Loganlea SHS STAR program uniforms may only be worn on Fridays and to STAR program classes.
+Students in years 10 12 are to wear formal uniforms every Monday and to all school excursions, unless advised otherwise by the excursion coordinator. - 5.
+Approved alternate Loganlea SHS uniforms with a school logo may only be worn on Fridays and/or during the timetabled lessons in which the student has the class. - 6.
+Some external providers may supply a uniform to students for programs on or off the school site.
+Students are only allowed to wear these uniforms when participating in these programs.